No reclamation at Panatag – DFA

-“Clarification: Sec.
-Lorenzana said he thinks China will reclaim land at BDM; pero wala naman actual na reclamation na nagaganap [but no actual reclamation is happening],” Charles Jose, assistant secretary and spokesperson of the DFA, said in a text message.

-Panatag, located 124 nautical miles northwest of Luzon, is also locally called Bajo de Masinloc.
+Panatag, located 124 nautical miles northwest of Luzon, is also called Bajo de Masinloc.

 In an interview with Agence France-Presse, Lorenzana said he believed that China will eventually reclaim Panatag Shoal, just like what it did to seven reefs in the Spratly Islands that is claimed by four other nations.

-Note: “Clarification: Lorenzana said he thinks China will reclaim land at BDM; pero wala naman actual na reclamation na nagaganap [but no actual reclamation is happening],” Charles Jose, assistant secretary and spokesperson of the DFA, said in a text message.